w3c/wcag3/guidelines/groups/images-and-media/media-alternatives/visual-information-identified.md

 <i>Meaningful visual information in transcripts and audio descriptions</i>

 <b>Procedure</b>
-1. Check the content in the audio or video for any meaningful visual information.
+For each transcript:
-2. Check that the transcript includes a description of any visual information needed to understand the content of the audio or video.
+1. Check that the transcript includes a description of any visual information needed to understand the content of the audio or video.
-3. Check that the audio description includes a description of any visual information needed to understand the content of the audio or video.
+2. Check that the audio description includes a description of any visual information needed to understand the content of the audio or video.

 <b>Expected results</b>
-* #2 and #3 are true.
+* #1 and #2 are true.
 :::